 Despite the many possibilities, some generalities can be made.
 A previously healthy person with a normal examination and no risk factors (eg, for TB, pulmonary embolism) who presents with acute-onset cough and fever most likely has hemoptysis due to an acute respiratory illness; chronic disorders are much lower on the list of possibilities.
 However, if risk factors are present, those specific disorders must be strongly suspected.
-A clinical prediction rule (see Clinical Prediction Rule for Diagnosing Pulmonary Embolism) can help estimate the risk of pulmonary embolism.
+A clinical prediction rule (see Table 2: Clinical Prediction Rule for Diagnosing Pulmonary Embolism) can help estimate the risk of pulmonary embolism.
 A normal O2 saturation does not exclude pulmonary embolism.

 Patients whose hemoptysis is due to a lung disorder (eg, COPD, cystic fibrosis, bronchiectasis) or heart disease (eg, heart failure) typically have a clear history of those disorders.
 Hemoptysis is not an initial manifestation.

 Patients with known immunocompromise should be suspected of having TB or a fungal infection.

 Patients with symptoms or signs of chronic illness but no known disorders should be suspected of having cancer or TB, although hemoptysis can be the initial manifestation of lung cancer in a patient who is otherwise asymptomatic.